-Site Criteria - Resort-Commercial/Residential Distric
+5. Site Criteria - Resort-Commercial/Residential District:

 Commercial Uses Residential Uses Density Limits Maximum of:Maximum of:25% Lot Coverage.
-Fences are not counted toward density limits.25% Lot Coverage.
-1 dwelling unit or 1 Two-unit Dwelling unit, plus an Accessory Dwelling Unit per acre.
-Fences are not counted toward density limits.
-Structures/Uses Per Lot Unlimited Maximum of: 1 Principal Structure and 1 Principal Use.
+Fences are not counted toward density limits.25% Lot Coverage.A One-family dwelling or two-family dwelling unit, plus an Accessory Dwelling Unit per acre Fences are not counted toward density limits.
+Structures/Uses Per Lot Unlimited imited Maximum of: 1 Principal Structure and 1 Principal Use.
 Home Business and Home Industry are not considered Principal Uses.
 A second dwelling in a separate Principal Structure may be constructed on any Lot with more than three acres.
 Fences are not counted toward structure limits.
 Dimensional Requirements: Commercial and Residential Uses Minimum Lot Size: 1 Acre Minimum Lot Frontage: 150 ft Minimum Lot Depth: 150 ft Structure Height (Max): 38 ft to the highest point of the ridge line Setback-Front (Min): 40 ft Measured from edge of the actual or proposed road right-of-way Setback- Side/Rear (Min): 20 ft Measured from the property line a.
 Lot Coverage Increase Option: If lot coverage consists of two (2) or more buildings, lot coverage may be increased from twenty-five (25%) percent to thirty (30%) percent for commercial uses and residential uses not served by municipal wastewater and water.